Water-Melon/Melang/docs/set.md

 Set is an abstract definition and object is a instantiated Set.

-As shown above, set *human* is a definition.
+As shown above, `human` is a set definition.
 It defines some basic attributes of a human.

-So if there is a boy named Tom, and he also has these attributes, then he is an instance of set *human*, which means Tom is an object of set *human*.
+So if there is a boy named Tom, and he also has these attributes, then he is an instance of `human`, which means Tom is an object of set `human`.

 So how to instantiate a set object?